loomchild/theo-rails/README.md

 #### Boolean attributes

-If an attribute has no value, you can omit it.
-For example:
+If an attribute has no value, you can omit it, for example:
 ```html
 <events-partial past />
 ```